A Fond Farewell to a Sweet, Invaluable Comic Presence, Teri Garr

 Teri Garr, the cinema lost one of its most unique and endearing talents.

-Possessing one of the most fascinating careers arcs, Garr started out dancing
+Possessing a fascinating career arc, Garr started out dancing

 her way through a multitude of 1960’s Elvis Presley and other teen-oriented musicals